-As at June 30, 2023, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
-Hudson is listed on the TSX Venture Exchange and has four primary mineral assets and interests in Greenland; 1) the Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project, 2) the ST1 rare earth element ("REE") project, both are located on the Company's 100% held Sarfartoq exploration license ("Sarfartoq") 3) the Gronne Bjerg anorthosite project, located approximately 80 km from the capital city of Nuuk, and 4) the Company's 31.1% interest in Lumina Sustainable Materials A/S ("Lumina") that owns the White Mountain anorthosite mine.
-The 100% owned Gronne Bjerg anorthosite exploration license was awarded in 2021 and the Company exploration activities in October 2022 demonstrated the presence of a high quality anorthosite body and alumina testwork commenced in Q2 2023.
+As at September 30, 2023, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
+Hudson is listed on the TSX Venture Exchange and has four primary mineral assets and interests in Greenland; 1) The 100% owned Gronne Bjerg anorthosite exploration license which was granted in 2021 which hosts a high quality anorthosite (calcium aluminum silicate) body, 2) the ST1 rare earth element ("REE") project and 3) the high-grade Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project, both of which are located on the Sarfartoq exploration license ("Sarfartoq") held by Neo North Star Resources Inc. and 4) the Company's 31.1% interest in Lumina Sustainable Materials A/S ("Lumina") that owns and operates the White Mountain anorthosite mine.

 In April 2023, the Company completed a transaction with Neo Performance Materials to sell the Company's Sarfartoq exploration license hosting the ST1 REE project and the Nukittooq niobium-tantalum project for US\$3.5M and a 5% future interest.
-The completion of the transaction provides a significant cash injection to the company and provides Hudson shareholders upside potential in the future value of the Sarfartoq projects through equity or additional consideration.
+The license is held by a special purpose entity, Neo North Star Resources Inc. (NNSR).
+The completion of the transaction provided a significant cash injection to the company and provides Hudson shareholders upside potential in the future value of the Sarfartoq projects through equity or additional consideration.
+NNSR carried out a significant exploration program on the Sarfartoq license in 2023 and continues to advance the project.

-The Company has a minority interest (31.1%) in Lumina Sustainable Materials A/S ("Lumina"), previously Hudson Greenland A/S which owns the White Mountain anorthosite mine (the "White Mountain" or "Qagortorsuag" in
+The Company has a minority interest (31.1%) in Lumina Sustainable Materials A/S ("Lumina"), previously Hudson Greenland A/S which owns the White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in

-Greenlandic) located on its Naajat anorthosite exploitation license.
+Greenlandic) located on the Naajat exploitation license.
 The exploitation license was granted for 30 years with a 20-year extension allowable.
+The Company has not provided any security or guarantees for the liabilities of Lumina.

-Hudson is focusing on being a leader in the exploration, development, and production of green mineral products and technologies from anorthosite while protecting the environment and respecting the communities where it operates.
-The Company developed and brought into production the White Mountain anorthosite mine and spent over eight years developing and marketing anorthosite products to support green initiatives.
+Hudson is focusing on being a leader in the exploration, development, and production of green mineral products and technologies from its 100% owned Gronne Bjerg anorthosite project with a focus on green, waste-free alumina, CO_2 free cement and thermal energy storage systems.
+The company has 20 year's experience exploring, developing and operating resource projects in Greenland while protecting the environment and respecting local stakeholders and communities.
+The Company developed and brought into production the White Mountain anorthosite mine and spent the last decade developing and marketing anorthosite products to support green initiatives.
 The products that will be made from anorthosite will help reduce global CO_2 levels and create more energy efficient products while producing less waste.